techincal-cedt/CEDT-Website/README.md

 5. Enter a title and description for your pull request.
 6. Click the "Create pull request" button.

 Congratulations!
-You have successfully contributed to the CDET Website repository.
+You have successfully contributed to the CEDT Website repository.

 # Create a Blog Post